antoinevastel/antoinevastel.github.io/_posts/2017-04-09-history-stealing.md

 ## Stealing history, the old way

 The first major bug was revealed around 2006.
-It made use of the fact that depending on whether or not you have visited an url, then the link pointing to this url can be displayed differently by using CSS properties.
+It made use of the fact that depending on whether or not you have visited a url, then the link pointing to this url can be displayed differently by using CSS properties.
 The image below illustrates our point: the visited link is purple whereas the link that hasn't been visited is blue.

 <img src="/assets/media/links_visited.png"/>